 By Anna Gay on | No Comments

-One of the most important aspects of your business is your branding and the way you present yourself to potential clients.
+One of the most important aspects of your business is your branding and how you present yourself to potential clients.

-Having cohesive branding is something that will go a long way towards getting your name out there, but doing it yourself can be daunting for many people.
-However, as a photographer, you are already creative, so why not use your creativity to customize your own branding that perfectly represents you and your business?
+Having cohesive branding will go a long way towards getting your name out there, but doing it yourself can be daunting for most people.
+However, as a photographer, YOU ARE ALREADY CREATIVE, SO WHY NOT USE YOUR CREATIVITY TO CUSTOMIZE YOUR OWN BRANDING that perfectly represents you and your business?

-For example, I like to use real vintage film cameras in my photography, so when I'm editing digital files, I like to give them a retro vibe too.
-Therefore, to best represent my own business, my branding includes a lot of vintage textures, with retro fonts and clip art.
+For example, I like to shoot with actual vintage film cameras in my photography business, so when I'm editing digital files, I want to give them a retro vibe too.
+Therefore, to BEST REPRESENT MY OWN BUSINESS, my branding includes a lot of vintage textures with retro fonts and clip art.

-Once you figure out what sets you apart, think of ways you can incorporate those elements into a visual representation.
+Once you figure out what sets you apart, think of ways you can incorporate those elements into a visual representation of YOUR BUSINESS!

-There are endless ways of putting everything together and various software programs that can help you, but since many of us already have Adobe Photoshop, let’s look at creating and designing a logo in Photoshop, and we will do this in 4 simple steps.
+There are endless ways of putting everything together and various software programs that can help you, but since many of us already use Adobe Photoshop, let’s look at creating and designing a logo in Photoshop.
+We will do this in 4 simple steps.
 Note: this can also be done in Photoshop Elements.

 Start by creating a new Photoshop document.
-To do that, select "File>New."
-Make sure the background color is set to transparent and the Width and Height of the document set to be similar in shape to a business card.
+To do that, select File>New.
+Make sure the background color is set to transparent, and the document's width and height are similar in shape to a business card.

 Next, I want to use a texture as the background for my image.
 To do that, drag and drop a texture onto the first layer of the Photoshop document that was just created.

-Installing them is easy, too.
-Once your brushes are downloaded, unzip the file and double click on the brush files to automatically install them in your Photoshop brush library.
+Installing Photoshop brushes is easy, too.
+Once your brushes are downloaded, unzip the file and double-click on the brush files to automatically install them in your Photoshop brush library.

 Before selecting a brush, change the Foreground color to a shade that will match the texture.
 When you click on the Foreground/Background color icon (on your left-side toolbar), this box will open:

 When you hover over the texture while this box is open, you will see what looks like a dropper tool.
-Use this dropper to click on various sections of the texture to help select a color that is already in the color palette of your logo.
+Use this dropper to click on various sections of the texture to help select a color that is already in your logo's color palette.
 Here, I used the dropper to select a color, then made it slightly darker for extra contrast.

 Next, select the Brush tool (circled below).